NishantPatel18/RoadCrackDetection/README.md

 # RoadCrackDetection
-Our industrial project is on 'Intelligent Road Crack Detection using Deep Learning' where we create an artificial intelligence (AI) system that is able to classify and detect road cracks on New Zealand roads.
+Our industrial project is called *Intelligent Road Crack Detection using Deep Learning* where we create an artificial intelligence (AI) system that is able to classify and detect road cracks on New Zealand roads.

 Description
 --------------------------------------------------------------------------------------------------------------

-This repositories contains three main folders and two Google Colab files.
+This repositories contains *three* main folders and *two* Google Colab files.

 Main Folders:
 1. Faster_R-CNN_Object_Detection